How to use Sygic offline - without using internet data?

 - Using Dropbox to backup and restore your app data – this feature is available in the app’s menu → Settings → Backup and Restore

-These first six instances when you need an internet connection, can be done while you’re connected to a Wi-Fi network at home or another place.
+These first four instances when you need an internet connection, can be done while you’re connected to a Wi-Fi network at home or another place.
 Under normal circumstances you will not need to do them while you are out on the road, travelling and navigating.

-The other four that are listed below, are features that get used most often while you are on the road, so for these you would need to have mobile internet data turned on while you are using Sygic outside or in the car:
+The other five that are listed below, are features that get used most often while you are on the road, so for these you would need to have mobile internet data turned on while you are using Sygic outside or in the car:

 - Traffic – information about traffic jams and road closures is loaded into the app from a live, online database, and refreshed every few minutes